zgx949/zgx949/README.md

 - [x] Found a Go development job
-- [ ] Getting admitted to the Master's program in Computer Science
+- [ ] Getting admitted to the Master's program in Computer Science (preparing for Shanghai University)

 # About github
 <div>